How to Make the Perfect Cup of Coffee

 2a.
 Beans

-Start with high-quality Arabica coffee beans.
+Start with high-quality Arabica beans.
 This is one of the two types of coffee you can buy.
-The other type is Robusta coffee beans; they are cheap, easy to find, harsh, and easy to grow in large quantities at low altitudes.
+The other type is the Robusta bean; they are cheap, easy to find, harsh, and easy to grow in large quantities at low altitudes.
 Robusta beans have twice the caffeine of Arabica beans.
 Arabica beans are more expensive, slightly harder to find, possess a huge range of different tastes and qualities, are harder to grow, and generally grow in smaller quantities at higher altitudes.
 Inexpensive American coffees are usually a mix of Robusta beans (cheap) and Arabica beans (nice flavor).

 2.b.
 Sampling Sourced (Varietal) Coffees